-The greatest risk for cancer caused by firefighting foam is to those who have been exposed for a long period of time, especially without understanding the risk.
+The greatest risk for cancer is to those who have been exposed to firefighting foam for a long period of time or repeatedly over several years, especially without understanding the risk.
 This often applies to firefighters, military personnel, airport employees, and other workers exposed to AFFF throughout their careers.

 What Is Firefighting Foam?

-There is no denying that fire fighting foams play an important role in extinguishing fires but that also doesn’t excuse those who have had a hand in making workers sick and potentially causing AFFF foam cancer fatalities.
-The risk of cancer from AFFF exposure should be well-represented and known to those who are exposed to it so that they can make an educated choice and take proper precautions.
+There is no denying that firefighting foams play an important role in extinguishing fires but that also doesn’t excuse those who have had a hand in making workers sick and potentially causing AFFF foam cancer fatalities.
+The risk of cancer from AFFF exposure should be well-warned and well-known to those who are exposed to it so that they can make an educated choice and take proper precautions.

 Firefighting Foam Cancer and High-Risk Occupations